rosenloecher-it/enocean-mqtt-bridge/README.md

 **Enocean Base ID**

 Your USB gateway has an internal Enocean ID (== **Base** ID).
-Enocean IDs are used to identify devices and link device to each other by a teach in process.
+Enocean IDs are used to identify devices and link device to each other by a teaching in process.
 If you want to manage different devices by **one** USB gateway, then you have to use different Enocean **sender** IDs!
 Otherwise multiple actors will react on each command, which might not what you want.
 (If you don't configure an Enocean **sender** ID, the Gateway Enocean **Base** ID is used at teaching in.)

 For each control channel you have to define your own Enocean **sender** IDs.
-You can free choose the IDs, but have to stay within the range [Enocean **Base** ID + 1, Enocean **Base** ID + X].
+You can free choose the IDs, but have to stay within the range
+[Enocean **Base** ID + 1, Enocean **Base** ID + X].
 The Enocean **Base** ID is different for every individual gateway.
 It gets logged out at service start in the log file or to the console.
 The possible count of individual sender IDs is supposed about 128.

 ### Run